Business Rates explained

 The property has to be occupied.

 An eligible ratepayer is entitled to relief of the full charge.
-The local authority has discretion to give further relief on the remaining bill.
+The local authority will identify businesses who are eligible for this relief and award it accordingly.

-Full details can be obtained from the Isle of Wight Council Business Rates department by emailing business.rates@iow.gov.uk
+Full details can be obtained from the Isle of Wight Council Business Rates department by emailing business.rates@iow.gov.ukbusiness.rates@iow.gov.uk

 Paying your NNDR